Sam Butler (footballer, born 1986)

 Samuel Butler (born 14 January 1986) is a former professional Australian rules footballer who played for the West Coast Eagles in the Australian Football League (AFL).

-A talented underage soccer player from Gawler, South Australia, who only took up football as a teenager, he was drafted by West Coast with the 20th pick at the 2003 National Draft, having played in a SANFL reserves premiership for Central District the year he was drafted.
-Butler debuted for West Coast during the 2004 season, and was nominated for the AFL Rising Star award.
-A mid-sized defender and occasional midfielder, he played in West Coast's 2006 premiership team, but missed the entire next season due to injury.
-Butler has struggled with injury throughout his career, only playing his 100th game during the 2013 season, ten seasons after his debut.
+Raised in Gawler, South Australia, Butler took up Australian rules football as a teenager.
+In 2003, he played for Central District’s reserves team in the South Australian National Football League (SANFL), which won that season’s reserves premiership.
+Later that year, the West Coast Eagles selected him with the 20th pick in the AFL National Draft.
+Butler debuted for West Coast during the 2004 season and was nominated for the AFL Rising Star award.

+A medium-sized defender and occasional midfielder, Butler played in West Coast's 2006 premiership team but was limited during the following season due to a groin injury.
+Butler struggled with groin injuries throughout his career, playing his 100th game in 2013, nine seasons after his debut.
+He retired in 2017.